DAVIDDAIJUNCHEN/Shape-Transfer-Bayesian-Optimization/README.md

 # Shape-Transfer-Bayesian-Optimization

+## Usage

+To apply STBO method in real tasks, you can easily run `./main.py` script to find next point for your tasks.
+Assume you have two tasks to optimize their hyperparameters, and these two tasks have the same hyperparameters.

+### task 1:

 ## Simulation Instruction

-We have two types of simulation experiments.
+We have three types of simulation experiments.
 The first type takes exponential functions as target functions in task 1 and 2.
 The second type takes Branin function as target function of task 1, and modified Branin function as target function of task 2.

 ### type 1: